samjcheng/samjcheng.github.io/index.md

 ## Brief Bio:
-Jun Cheng received the B. E. degree in electronic engineering and information science from the University of Science and Technology of China, and the Ph.
+Jun Cheng (SM'20) is  senior research scientist in the Institute for Infocomm Research, A\*STAR, Singapore.
+He received the B. E. degree in electronic engineering and information science from the University of Science and Technology of China, and the Ph.
 D. degree from Nanyang Technological University, Singapore.

-He is now a senior research scientist in the Institute for Infocomm Research, working on AI for medical imaging, robotics and automation.
+His research focuses on AI for medical imaging, machine vision and perception.
 He has authored/co-authored many publications at prestigious journals/conferences, such as TMI, TIP, TBME, IOVS, JAMIA, MICCAI, CVPR and invented more than 10 patents.
 He has received the IES Prestigious Engineering Achievement Award 2013.
-He serves as reviewers for many journal/conferences and area chairs/senior PC for MICCAI, ICLR, AAAI.
+He serves as reviewers for many journal/conferences and area chairs/senior PC for MICCAI, ICLR, AAAI, NeurIPS.
 He is currently associate editor for IEEE Transactions on Medical Imaging and IEEE Transactions on Image Processing.

 ## Research Interest:
 * Computer Vision